scipy-conference/scipy_proceedings/papers/chiranth_siddappa/chiranth_siddappa.rst

 ==========================

 An example of the signal path in the satellite receiver scenario is described by Fig. :ref:`satellite-diagram-example`.
-In this case, an emitted signal is sent to a satellite, and then captured by an RF receiver.
+In this case, an emitted signal is sent to a satellite, and then received and captured by an RF receiver.
 Some amount of offset is expected to have happened during the physical relay of the signal back to a receiver within the broadcast area of the satellite.
 The signal is then downconverted and filtered, and then sent to the CAF via a capture buffer.